juliana-gru/Jamming/README.md

 # Jamming

 ### About it:
-Web app that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+Web app that allows user to grant the app access to some resources in their Spotify account for the purposes of searching for songs, creating a custom playlist, then saving it to user's Spotify account.
+Access is granted through OAuth 2.0.

 This project is part of Codecademy's course 'Create a front-end app with React' and was originally created with ReactJS using class components.
 I've refactored the code to function components using React Hooks.